 - Wondering what to wear in Hawaii?
 Check out our ultimate women’s packing list or our Hawaii packing list.

-- Rent a car: If you plan to explore on your own then you definitely need a set of wheels.
+- Rent a car: If you plan to explore on your own, you definitely need a set of wheels.
 Book your rental car here!

-- Water: We found the tap water all around Hawaii delicious to drink, if you want extra assurance then we love traveling with our Lifestraw Go Waterbottle
+- Water: We found the tap water all around Hawaii delicious to drink.
+We love traveling with our Grayl Water Bottle if you want extra assurance.

-- Adapter: Power sockets in Hawaii are the same as the rest of North America and are of type A and B. The standard voltage is 120 V and the standard frequency is 60 Hz.
+- Adapter: Power sockets in Hawaii are the same as in the rest of North America and are of type A and B. The standard voltage is 120 V, and the standard frequency is 60 Hz.